-Louis A. Smith (57) is a partner in the law firm of Smith, Johnson & Brandt, Attorneys, P.C., of Traverse City, Michigan.
-Mr. Smith also serves as a director of Empire National Bank, a Trustee for the Interlochen Center for the Arts and former Chairman of the Board of Trustees for the Thomas M. Cooley Law School.
+LOUIS A. SMITH (59) is a Partner in the law firm of Smith and Johnson, Attorneys, P.C., of Traverse City, Michigan.
+Mr. Smith also serves as a director of Empire National Bank, and as a Trustee for the Interlochen Center for the Arts

-John C. Canepa (66) is a Consulting Principal for Crowe Chizek and Company, LLP, of Grand Rapids, Michigan.
-Mr. Canepa retired as Chairman of the Board of Old Kent Financial Corporation on November 1, 1995, with whom he had

-Financial Corporation on November 1, 1995, with whom he had been affiliated since its formation in 1972.
-Mr. Canepa also serves on the boards of Thorn Apple Valley, Inc. and Foremost Corporation of America.
-Director since 1967.
-Chairman of Nominating Committee.
+JOHN C. CANEPA (68) is a Consulting Principal for Crowe Chizek and Company, LLP, of Grand Rapids, Michigan.
+Mr. Canepa retired as Chairman of the Board of Old Kent Financial Corporation on November 1, 1995, with whom he had been affiliated since its formation in 1972.
+Mr. Canepa also serves on the board of Foremost Corporation of America